-I’m a developer turned entrepreneur turned UX engineer.
+I’m a developer turned entrepreneur turned UX engineer, currently Product Manager at Stack Exchange (including Stack Overflow).

 For most of my career, I’ve been a one-man show – mainly a developer but with enough knowledge of everything else to get the job done.
 But after co-founding a startup in San Francisco called Thumbtack, I was forced to see the broader picture.